Matthew-Hill2000/MonteCarlo_StockValuation/README.md

 $$y_1 = \cos(2 \pi x_2) \sqrt{-2 \log(x_1)}, \hspace{0.5cm} y_2 = \sin(2 \pi x_1) \sqrt{-2 \log(x_2)}.$$

 For the methods using anithetic variables, moment matching and Halton sequences we take only N/2 random draws, such that the final result is N sample paths, allowing us to compare to the standard Monte Carlo method.
 For the Halton sequence, i included a function to choose two random primes for every sample path such that the paths differed.
-The algorithm for the Halton sequence is outlined in psuedo code in \cite{11}.

-#Stock Options
+# Stock Options

-The value of the stock price at time t is claimed to be given by the risk-neutral distribution \cite{4}
+The value of the stock price at time t is claimed to be given by the risk-neutral distribution

 $$S_t = N(f(S_0,t), v^2(S_0, t)t)$$

-for some functions $f(S_0,t)$ and $v(S_0,t)$, which in this report is given by
+for some functions $f(S_0,t)$ and $v(S_0,t)$, which for this project is taken to be

 $$S_t = S_0 (\alpha T + \tan(\beta T)) + \theta \cosh(2 \beta T - \alpha T) + \sigma (1 + \beta T)^2 S_0 e^{2 \gamma - 2 + \alpha T} \sqrt{T} \phi$$

 where